UTIs consist of inflammatory infections that can affect any part of your urinary system.

 Intravaginal application of natural yoghurt with live bacteria three times a week.
 Especially in postmenopausal women or those that experience thinning of the vaginal layer secondary to medications/medical conditions.
 This can be an alternative for those who cannot be prescribed local oestrogen treatment.
 Data is weak.

+Many patients are stating that ' D-Mannose cured my UTI'.
+D-Mannose has a role but it does not work on everyone.
 Take 2g daily (either in powder or tablet form).
 If taken as a regular dietary supplement, alongside other lifestyle changes, it can help by preventing UTIs.
 Some studies support its use.
 This is a non-prescription item.
 It may cause bloating or loose stools if it does simply lower the dose.
 It works by binding to the finger projections of bacteria that cause bladder infections preventing bacteria from anchoring to the bladder lining.
 In so doing, it helps to flush out bacteria.

 Where can I find D-Mannose naturally?